 “It all comes down to the fundamental physics of how long the charge-carriers persist before recombining to form water,” Ardo says.
 “Knowing the properties of water, we are able to more intelligently design one of these bipolar-membrane interfaces so that we can maximize the voltage and the current.”

 In the long run, desalination is just one possible application of the synthetic light-driven proton pump developed by the researchers.
-It could also have potential for interfacing with electronic devices, or even for powering signaling in brain-machine interfaces and other “cyborg cells” that combine living tissue and artificial circuity, a role that cannot be filled by traditional solar cells, which are unstable in biological systems.
+It could also have the potential for interfacing with electronic devices, or even for powering signaling in brain-machine interfaces and other “cyborg cells” that combine living tissue and artificial circuity, a role that cannot be filled by traditional solar cells, which are unstable in biological systems.

 “We have had a lot of ideas about what this technology could be used for; it’s just a question of learning enough to cross between fields and make the device work for those intended applications,” says Ardo.
 “I think this is just another example of what you can do when you have scientists who are trained across many disciplines and think outside the box.”